MaximeMulder/Plis/architecture.md

 A lock is a special register used to control the parallelism of a program.
 It does not contain a value but has a state, which is either locked or unlocked.

-There are 64 locks in Epism.
+There are 64 locks in Plis.

 A `l` marks a lock operand, which is 8-bit long.
 Running an asynchronous operation with the lock `l0` makes it synchronous.

 ### Thread

-An instruction thread is the Epism equivalent of a software thread, or execution unit.
+An instruction thread is the Plis equivalent of a software thread, or execution unit.
 Conceptually, all threads run in parallel, although they share all registers, locks, calculators and memory.

-There are 16 threads in Epism.
+There are 16 threads in Plis.

 A `t` marks an thread operand, which is 8-bit long.
 The thread `t0` is the only thread active at the beginning of a program.